VelkovIv/VelkovIv/README.md

 - 👉 Effective communicator

-- 👉 Ability to work well in team and solo
+- 👉 Ability to work well in a team and solo

 - 👉 Ability to work efficiently under presure and to meet demanding schedules